typetools/annotated-libraries/README.md

 More specifically, you should:

-1. In the branch that contains your Checker Framework pull request, in file `checker/build.gradle`, set `jdkShaHash` to `'local'`.
+1. In the branch that contains your Checker Framework pull request, do:
-Then, do:
 ````
     git pull git@github.com:typetools/checker-framework.git
-    ./gradlew buildJdk
+    ./gradlew buildJdk -PuseLocalJdk
 ````

 2. Upload `checker/jdk/jdk8.jar` to this repository.
-You can do by committing it to https://github.com/typetools/annotated-libraries and pushing, or via https://github.com/typetools/annotated-libraries/upload/master.
+You can do so by committing it to https://github.com/typetools/annotated-libraries and pushing, or via https://github.com/typetools/annotated-libraries/upload/master.